koreacsl/PathFault/README.md

-# PathFault: Automated Exploit Generation for Web Applications via HTTP Message Parser Discrepancies
+# PathFault: Automated Exploit Generator for Web Services via HTTP Message Parser Discrepancies
 ![PathFault Logo](./figs/PathFaultLogo.png)

-PathFault is a tool designed to identify and exploit **path confusion vulnerabilities** in modern web applications.
+PathFault is a tool designed to identify and exploit **path confusion vulnerabilities** in modern web services.
 It leverages HTTP message parser inconsistencies across chained web components to automatically generate and validate effective exploit payloads.

 > 📄 If you are looking for how to reproduce the case study in our paper, please refer to the [case study guide](./case_study/README.md).